Confused about fats?

 - Don't forget to take your cod liver oil to get natural omega-3's, along with the healthy, natural forms of vitamin A & D.

-- Whole milk dairy only!
+- Use whole milk dairy only!
 Preferably from raw dairy sources.

 - Healthy fats curb hunger and, like fiber, they slow down the insulin responses in our bodies (especially good for those with blood sugar issues or those who don't want to gain weight.)